Food & Beverage Industry – R&D Tax Credit

 Bryan Beef’s Eligible R&D Activities

-The R&D tax relief specialist helped Bryan beef determine its qualifying R&D activities, many of which were part of the company’s daily operations.
+The R&D tax relief specialist helped Bryan beef determine its qualifying food & beverage R&D activities, made them eligible for a tax credit.
 Bryan Beef’s research activities included:

 - Development of new or improved product formulations to meet changing consumer preferences;